GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-verify-your-identity._en.md

 Some government applications require identity verification.
 This additional layer of security requires you to prove you are you - and not someone pretending to be you.

-You will need to verify your identity and secure your account.
+If you are under 18 years of age, you may not be able to verify your identity for a Login.gov account.
+If you have trouble verifying your identity, please contact the partner agency to find out what you can do.

 ## Requirements for identity verification